bsdpot/potluck/consul/README.md

 The VAULT parameter is for a ```vault``` server that may not exist yet, so defaults to empty variable.

 The GOSSIPKEY parameter is to enable custom gossip encryption and defaults to a standard key.
-Do not use this key in production.
+Do not use the default key for production encryption, instead provide your own.

 # Usage